AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-for-a-dita-map.md

     >
     > If you are generating the AEM Site output, then the publishing process uses the structure defined in the `.ditamap` file to create AEM Site structure.

-1. Click the Generate icon to start the output generation process.
+1. Select the **Generate** icon to start the output generation process.

-You can view the current status of the output generation request by clicking on Outputs.
-For more information, see [View the status of the output generation task](#viewing_output_history)
+You can view the current status of the output generation request in the **Outputs** tab.
+For more information, see [View the status of the output generation task](#view-the-status-of-the-output-generation-task).

 >[!IMPORTANT]
 >
 > If an output generation process for a preset is either in the queue or in progress, you cannot initiate another output generation task for the same preset.

-You can generate the PDF output for one or more output presets created for a DITA map from the Web Editor.
-For more details, see [Use Quick Generate panel to generate and view output for the presets](web-editor-quick-generate-panel.md#).

-You can also generate the AEM Site output for one or more topics, or the entire DITA map from the Web Editor.
-For more details, see [Article-based publishing from the Web Editor](web-editor-article-publishing.md#id218CK0U019I).
+You can also generate the AEM Sites output for one or more topics, or the entire DITA map from the Map console.
+For more details, view [Article-based publishing from the Web Editor](web-editor-article-publishing.md#id218CK0U019I).

 ## Incremental output generation {#generating_standalone_topic}

 >[!NOTE]
 >
-> Incremental output generation is applicable only for AEM Site output.
+> Incremental output generation is applicable only for AEM Sites output.
 Also, you can only regenerate DITA \(.dita/.xml\) topics from a DITA map or sub-maps.
 If you select a DITA map, sub-map, topic group, or a topic with `@processing-role="resource-only"`, then the regenerate option is not available.

 There could be a number of instances where you would update only a few topics in your DITA map and push only those updated topics live.
-To handle such scenarios, AEM Guides allows you to create incremental outputs.
+To handle such scenarios, Experience Manager Guides allows you to create incremental outputs.
 If you have updated a few topics, you do not need to regenerate the entire DITA map.
 You can select only the updated topics and regenerate them.

 If your map is chunked and you have updated a single topic in that map, then you need to regenerate the entire map for the updated topic or content to reflect in the output.
 You will not get the output regeneration option at a topic level, it is only available at the \(chunked\) map level.
 This is applicable to the parent map and all sub-maps.